-EMX’s royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the 2006 sale of its properties, including Brestovac West, to Reservoir Capital Corp., for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals.
-Reservoir Capital Corp. later transferred those interests to Reservoir Minerals Inc. (“Reservoir”).
-Subsequently, EMX acquired 0.5% NSR royalty interests covering the Brestovac and Jasikovo-Durlan Potok properties, which along with Brestovac West, are included in the Timok Project controlled by Nevsun Resources Ltd. (“Nevsun”) after its acquisition of Reservoir in 2016.
-EMX notes that: a) the original Brestovac and Brestovac West permits are now covered by the Brestovac Metonivca and Brestovac Zapad permits, and b) portions of a reconfigured Jasikovo-Durlan Potok permit (i.e., expanded in some areas and reduced in other areas) are not covered by the EMX royalty.
+EMX’s royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the 2006 sale of its properties, including Brestovac West, for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals.
+In 2013, EMX acquired 0.5% NSR royalty interests covering the Brestovac and Durlan Potok properties, which along with Brestovac West, are included in the Timok Project, which is now controlled by Zijin Mining Group Co., Ltd. (“Zijin”).

 Zijin has steadily advanced the Timok Project since acquiring 100% control in 2019 through the acquisition of previous owner Nevsun Resources Ltd. (“Nevsun”), as well as the purchase of the remaining Lower Zone minority interest from Freeport-McMoRan Inc. Zijin’s work since the acquisition has included mine development and executing a Memorandum of Understanding (“MOU”) with the Government of the Republic of Serbia that provides a framework for advancing the Upper Zone project to production.